fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 })
 ```

-The tests and the frontend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part5-10) branch <i>part5-10</i>.

 ### Changing the importance of a note

 Lastly, let's take a look at the test we did for changing the importance of a note.